Excerpts from Sonja Drakes MFA catalogue 2021 - end of year submission.

 Drawn to examining toxicity in the environment, specifically in relation to my familial history, I continue to seek to understand exposures and the effects these have now and potentially for generations to come.
 As we know more about the impact of environmental contamination on epigenetics and gene expression, the implications on health become clearer.
 The effect is not limited to humanity; life on every level is affected.
 I seek to increase the visibility of dangers hidden in plain sight.

-To view Sonja's paintings and work for sale click here.
+To view Sonja's paintings and work click here.

 - Geoff Park, Theatre Country: Essays on landscape & Whenua (Wellington: Victoria University Press, 2006), 157.